 Getting the proper size will usually help you avoid wearing clothes that are too baggy.
 The “Pinch Test” can help you find your proper size.

-You should only be able to grab a digit worth of fabric, or ½ to 1”.
-Anymore, it’s too baggy.
-Any less, it’s too tight.
+You should only be able to grab a digit worth of fabric, or ½ to 1 inch.
+Any more means it’s too baggy.
+Any less means it’s too tight.

 If your clothes are too baggy or too tight, look for different “fit” options when you’re shopping.
 You’ve probably run into “slim cut” often, which is great if you’re a lean guy.
 If you’re bigger, these can be suffocatingly tight.

-The same goes with tops.
+The same goes with shirts.
 Look for different fits in stores and do The Pinch Test to make sure they’re the right size.

 3. “I’m Not Really Confident I Can Pull Something Off.”

 Think back to when you were first learning how to drive a car.